-XR said on Twitter it was sorry for disruption caused to newspaper retailers but was unrepentant about its targeting of the media conglomerates.
+XR said on Twitter it was sorry for disruption caused to small stores selling newspapers but was unrepentant about its targeting of the media conglomerates.

 "Dear Mr. Murdoch, we are absolutely not sorry for continuing to disrupt your agenda this morning," it added.

 The group, which formed in Britain in 2018 before becoming a global protest movement, kicked off 10 days of renewed demonstrations across the country on Tuesday.